acepor/acepor.github.io/_posts/2017-01-19-pandas-read.md

 ## `pandas.read_json`

-Using `pandas` to read JSON file is a new function in the version 0.12, and the `pandas.read_json` is very powerful now.
+Using `pandas` to read JSON file is a new function in the version 0.12, and the `pandas.read_json` is a very powerful tool now.

 By default, `pandas.read_json` supports the following JSON string formats: